 - 2017.
 Constellations of Inequality: Space, Race, and Utopia in Brazil.
 University of Chicago Press.
 (Social Science Book Prize from the Latin American Studies Association Brazil Section, 2018).

 - 2010.
 Anthropology and Global Counterinsurgency, co-edited with John D. Kelly, Beatrice Jauregui and Jeremy Walton.
-Chicago: University of Chicago Press.
+University of Chicago Press.

 Edited Journal Issues

 - 2017.
 "Afro-Brazilian Citizenship and the Politics of History," African and Black Diaspora: An International Journal 10(2). co-edited with Merle L. Bowen and LaShandra Sullivan.